kingzamzon/docs/docs/sdk/wrapped-keys/overview.md

 ## How it Works

-Currently the available actions of the Wrapped Keys SDK are:
+The current functionality offered by the Wrapped Keys SDK includes:

 - [Generating a Wrapped Key](./generating-wrapped-key.md)
 - [Importing a private key as a Wrapped Key](./importing-key.md)